Advocacy, Education, and Research and Development

 Bill Drohan, a well-known microbiologist and educator, lost his battle with metastatic lung cancer at the age of 60.
 He was a pioneer in using molecular biology to produce recombinant proteins and a visionary scientist who dedicated his life to improving the safety of blood and blood products.
 He also served as a member of the board of the Coalition for Hemophilia B and was instrumental in its creation.

-The scholarship fund is for children of scientists working in the hemophilia area who have a need for funds, especially those who have lost a parent.
+The scholarship fund is for children of scientists working in the hemophilia area who have a need for financial aid, especially those who have lost a parent.

 Factor IX Holiday Program